 To test it, I tried with my Nikon Df camera body which had recently been on a long trip with me and had some dust on the sensor too apart from the mirror and the focusing screen.
 The sensor dust is a problem as any camera user knows.

 After running the Fujin cleaner, when I looked through the view finder after attaching a normal lens, I was in for a pleasant surprise.
-The focusing screen looked as if out of the factory.
-It was clean with almost no spots to irritate me.
+The focusing screen looked comparatively clean, with almost no spots to irritate me.
 I removed the lens and examined the camera interiors, the mirror and the focusing screen were almost clean.
+Why almost?
+I could still see many small specks of dust.
 Next came time to clean the sensor.
 I had great expectations from this little unit but it failed to pick up some of the very small dust particles from the sensor.
-It did remove some of the larger dust particles though.
 I am guessing that very small particles remain stuck due to some kind of static energy which the suction from the cleaner is unable to overcome.

 My suggestion for any serious photographer- buy this little genie and use it occasionally to clean your camera’s internals.
 The dust on the mirror and focusing screen doesn’t affect the photos but it can fall back on the sensor while using the camera or it can even settle on the rear surface of the lens.
 Dust on the focusing screen can be a constant source of irritation too if you are anywhere as sensitive as I am.

 To summarize, the Fujin cleaner though marketed for cleaning sensor is actually more effective at cleaning the mirror, focusing screen and the surrounding areas.
 Now my cleaning schedule for inners of the camera comprises of three steps –

-1. Clean the sensor with a rocket blower, followed by the Fujin cleaner.
+1. Clean the sensor with a rocket blower.

 2. Clean the mirror, focusing screen and also the sensor compartment with the Fujin cleaner.